Jensen-Lab/Universal_Shape_of_Pointed_Tips/README.md

-# universal-stinger-tips
+# Universal_Shape_of_Pointed_Tips

-SciComm resources accompanying The geometry of Nature's stingers is universal due to stochastic mechanical wear, PNAS 2026
+SciComm resources accompanying "The geometry of Nature's stingers is universal due to stochastic mechanical wear", John Sebastian and Kaare H Jensen, PNAS 2026.